EtienneAb3d/WhisperHallu/README.md

 - process only a subpart of the input file (needs a post-processing of timestamp values).
 - various time stretching methods tested (see in-code comments.
 Needs a post-processing of timestamp values.
 It was an interesting suggested idea, but no real gain obtained on my side).
 - vocals remix (with or without speech normalization).
-- multiple final transcription (get multiple results, knowing Whisper is not stable from one run to an other, without doing pre-processing several times)
+- multiple final transcriptions (get multiple results, knowing Whisper is not stable from one run to an other, without doing pre-processing several times)

 # Complement